 ILP has helped thousands (seriously ... thousands) of volunteers travel and make a difference on their semester abroad — really, without volunteers, this program wouldn't be what it is!
 And because we care so much, we have mid-semester visits.

-We have set up our program to make sure that our volunteers are being taken care of and have a support system.
+When it comes to ILP, we have set up our program to make sure that our volunteers are being taken care of and have a support system.
 When you volunteer with us, you go with an ILP group of peer teachers, plus a Head Teacher who is there to help with teachign and living abroad.
 You even have Native Coordinators who can help you out, too.
 You are never alone.
 That support system is something ILP offers that other programs don't.

 Another way that we keep up with our volunteers and make sure they are getting taken care of is by having ILP Directors visit the schools mid-semester.

-The ILP Directors
+The ILP Directors + Program Managers

 What Happens During A Mid-Semester Visit?